Azure/azure-signalr/docs/tsg.md

     var hubConnection = hubConnectionBuilder.build();
     ```

-1. Another possibility for 404 is during the period of Azure SignalR maintainness or upgrade.
+1. Another possibility for 404 is during the period of Azure SignalR maintenance or upgrade.

-    The sympton of such 404 is that the 404 can happen for clients not using WebSocket transport type of ASP.NET Core SignalR within a short period, and can be recovered in a short period.
+    The symptom of such 404 is that the 404 can happen for clients not using WebSocket transport type of ASP.NET Core SignalR within a short period, and can be recovered in a short period.

     During service deployment, the running instances are upgraded one by one and this is currently impacting the load balancer routing strategy and route the incoming requests to another instance.

-    For ASP.NET Core SignalR, websocket connections are not affected after the websocket connection between the client and the instance established, connections using SSE or longpolling are tend to be affected during the period.
+    For ASP.NET Core SignalR, WebSocket connections are not affected after the WebSocket connection between the client and the instance established, connections using SSE or long-polling are tend to be affected during the period.
 For ASP.NET SignalR, all the transport will be impacted.

-    Having [restart the connection](#restart_connection) logic in the client side can minimize the impact of such issue.
+    Having [restart the connection](#restart_connection) logic in the client-side can minimize the impact of the issue.

 <a name="401_unauthorized_returned_for_client_requests"></a>
 ## 401 Unauthorized returned for client requests
 ### Root cause
 Currently the default value of JWT token's lifetime is 1 hour.

-For ASP.NET Core SignalR, when it is using WebSocket transport type, it is OK.
+For ASP.NET Core SignalR, when it is using the WebSocket transport type, it is OK.

-For ASP.NET Core SignalR's other transport type, SSE and longpolling, this means by default the connection can at most persist for 1 hour.
+For ASP.NET Core SignalR's other transport type, SSE and long-polling, this means by default the connection can at most persist for 1 hour.

 For ASP.NET SignalR, the client sends a `/ping` KeepAlive request to the service from time to time, when the `/ping` fails, the client **aborts** the connection and never reconnect.
 This means, for ASP.NET SignalR, the default token lifetime makes the connection lasts for **at most** 1 hour for all the transport type.

 ### Solution

 For security concerns, extend TTL is not encouraged.
-We suggest adding reconnect logic from client to restart the connection when such 401 occurs.
-When client restarts the connection, it will negotiate with app server to get the JWT token again and get a renewed token.
+We suggest adding reconnect logic from the client to restart the connection when such 401 occurs.
+When the client restarts the connection, it will negotiate with app server to get the JWT token again and get a renewed token.

 <a name="restart_connection"></a>
 [Sample code](../samples/) contains restarting connection logic with *ALWAYS RETRY* strategy: